The Pale King: Awards and secondary scholarly literature

 The novel received the 2011 Salon Book Award (Fiction).

-"Work in Process: Reading David Foster Wallace's The Pale King"

-The first academic conference about The Pale King took place at the University of Antwerp in Belgium from September 22 to 23, 2011.
+The first academic conference about the book, "Work in Process: Reading David Foster Wallace's The Pale King", took place at the University of Antwerp in Belgium from September 22 to 23, 2011.
 Organized by Toon Staes, the conference consisted of two days of papers and discussions about the novel by numerous scholars.
 Notable speakers included Wallace scholars Marshall Boswell, Adam Kelly, and Stephen J. Burn.